 It’s been quite the year; I wish I knew where it went.
 So many things to be thankful for, my family, my friends and everything in between.
 Honestly, it’s all good.
 However, those little stumbling blocks (a few too many, in my opinion) will help us discover who we are or get us to where we need to be.

-I recently had a conversation with two friends, the question was, ” in one word how would you describe 2018?”
-I thought about it…I came up with “shit-show” ok, technically its two words but it describes my year perfectly.
-That said, I retracted and changed my word to “gratitude.”
-Honestly, I have no complaints, because, at the end of the day, in reality, there is war, death, poverty and despair, for that reason alone, none of us should have anything to complain about.
-This I know for certain.
+I recently had a conversation with two friends, and the question was, how would you describe 2018?
+I pondered and came up with shit show; ok, so technically, it’s two words, but it describes my year perfectly.
+That said, I retracted and changed my word to gratitude.
+Honestly, I have no complaints because, with a world filled with war, poverty and despair, none of us should have anything to complain about for those reasons alone.
+This I know for sure.